microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accesspackageresourcerequest-post.md

 To add an Azure AD group as a resource to a catalog, the value of the **originSystem** property within the `accessPackageResource` should be **AadGroup** and the value of the **originId** is the identifier of the group.

-To specify the geolocation environment for a multi-geolocation Sharepoint Onnline resource, include the `accessPackageResourceEnvironment` relationship in the `accessPackageResource` object.
+To assign the geolocation environment for a multi-geolocation Sharepoint Online resource, include the **accessPackageResourceEnvironment** relationship in the `accessPackageResource` object.
 This can be done in two ways:
 + Use `@odata.bind` annotation to assign the `id` of the `accessPackageResourceEnvironment` to an `accessPackageResourceEnvironment` object.
 + Specify the parameters of an `accessPackageResourceEnvironment` in an `accessPackageResourceEnvironment` object.

 ## Response

-If successful, this method returns a 200-series response code and a new [accessPackageResourceRequest](../resources/accesspackageresourcerequest.md) object in the response body.
+If successful, this method returns a `201 Created` response code and a new [accessPackageResourceRequest](../resources/accesspackageresourcerequest.md) object in the response body.

 ## Examples